 But the more I find out about my freedom in Christ, I find that the "oughts" of the Christian life are rooted in something much deeper.
 We can't simply yank passages out of the Bible and make rules out of them.
 Peter, in the above passage, continues with words that are often overlooked. "...as you look forward to the day of God and speed its coming."
 This "ought" was rooted in joyful expectation of the coming of the Lord.
 It wasn't rooted in any kind of obligation to "be a better Christian" by following the rules.
 Joy wasn't going to come as a result of trying to live by "oughts."

 Rather, the types of lives we live are rooted in the fact that in Christ we have freedom and we have joy.
 We have a wonderful Savior and Friend, and as we get to know Him intimately and freely, not through rules and oughts, but through His grace and love, then we won't be obliged to change our lifestyles in order to try to do better for Him.
-Instead, the sanctification process will be much more natural, over a period of time, as we rest in Him.
+Instead, our growing process will be much more natural, over a period of time, as we rest in Him.
 It deeply saddens me that for many, the Christian life is not much more than futile attempts at rules and oughts.

 As you read through other New Testament epistles, note how Paul and the others lay a foundation of life, love, grace, etc. And much more than a foundation, life, love and grace are also the makeup of the entire Christian life.
 And the actions of the Christian life, such as giving, kindness, love, holiness, etc, are not the root of the Christian life.
 They are the legitimate fruit of being grounded firmly and deeply in God's love and grace!